fedoranimus/todoist-api/source/includes/_overview.md

 Parameter | Description
 --------- | -----------
-token | User's API token
-seq_no | Sequence number, used to allow client to perform incremental sync.
-On the initial request you should pass `0`.
-On all other requests you should pass the last `seq_no` you received from the server. resource_types *JSON array of string* | Used to specify what resources to fetch from the server.
+token *String* | User's API token seq_no *Integer* | Sequence number, used to allow client to perform incremental sync.
+Pass `0` to retrieve all active resource datas.
+More detail about it below. resource_types *JSON array of string* | Used to specify what resources to fetch from the server.
 It should be a JSON-encoded array of strings.
 Here is a list of avaialbe resource types: `labels`, `items`, `notes`, `filters`, `reminders`, `locations`, `user`, `live_notifications`, `day_orders`, `collaborators`, `notification_settings`.
 You may use `all` to include all the resource types